Holic75/Baldurs-gate-dnd-3.5/README.md

 Saving Throw: None

 The subjects of this spell are able to regenerate 3 Hit Points per round for the duration of the spell.

+#### Mass Cure Critical Wounds (Cleric)
+(Necromancy)

+Level: 7
+Sphere: Healing
+Range: 0
+Duration: Permanent
+Casting Time: 5
+Area of Effect: 30-ft. radius
+Saving Throw: None

+This is an even stronger version of Mass Cure.
+Upon completion, all party members within a 30-ft. radius of the caster are healed 5d8 + 1/level Hit Points.
+Curing is permanent only insofar as the creature does not sustain further damage; caused wounds will heal—or can be cured—just as any normal injury.
+This spell also deals damage to all hostile undead instead of curing their wounds.
+An undead creature can apply spell resistance, and can attempt a savingthrow vs. Spell to take half damage.~

+#### Mass Cause Critical Wounds (Cleric)
+(Necromancy)

+Level: 7
+Sphere: Healing
+Range: 0
+Duration: Instant
+Casting Time: 5
+Area of Effect: 30-ft. radius
+Saving Throw: 1/2

+By casting this spell, the priest deals 5d8 + 1/level points of damage to nearby enemies.
+A successful Save vs. Spell halves the damage.
+Since undead are powered by negative energy, this spell also cures all allied undead creatures of a like amount of damage, rather than harming them.

 #### Aura of Vitality (Druid)
 (Alteration)